String#concat has an "appending" behavior

 Array as well.

-Updated by as-cii (Antonio Scandurra) about 5 years ago
+Updated by as-cii (Antonio Scandurra) over 6 years ago

 Tsuyoshi Sawada wrote:

 I can't find the place in the documentation that says "Concatenation (aka +)".
 Is this your own claim?
 If so, then that is not incorrect.

 str + other_str → new_str Concatenation—Returns a new String containing other_str concatenated to str.